floydya/drf-extended/README.md

         # Plain serialize title as rest_framework does it out of the box.
         APIField('title'),
         # Serializer from foreign key field's model will be calculated automatically,
-        # if ForeingKey related model is subclass of APIMixin(or APIModel).
+        # if ForeingKey related model is subclass of APIMixin.
         APIField('parent'),
         # You can specify custom serializer for field.
         APIField('parent_id', serializers.IntegerField(source='parent.id')),